 Interest generating loans = Customer Loans + inter-bank loans + other loans.

 It implies that higher the loan loss provisions; the higher will be the cost of risk on interest generating loans.
-The cost of risk will be lower if the interest generating loans are higher as compared to the loan loss provision amount charged to Profit and Loss account of the bank.
+The cost of risk will be lower if the interest generating loans are higher as compared to the loan loss provision amount charged to Profit & Loss account of the bank.
 The cost of risk thus has a significant bearing on profit and profitability of the bank.
 If a bank can control the cost of risk at a lower level, the profit earned will be higher.
 The cost management is therefore considered as a significant tool to improve the net profit which is essentially a function of reduction in expenditure and improvement in income.
 In a largely deregulated regime where the price of lending is determined by market competition, the borrowers have the freedom to choose where to place their business or switch banks.
 As a natural corollary, the bank that overprice their loan products are likely to lose business while those banks that under-price their loan products will succeed in garnering higher levels of business but will find it difficult to sustain their higher level of operations.

 Types of Risks